Jonarzz/educational-institution/README.md

 ### Professor
 Professors may be **employed** if specific rules are met:
-- the faculty they apply for matches their **fields of study** - at least N fields of study have to match
+- the faculty they apply for matches their **fields of study** - at least N fields of study have to match, or all if faculty has less than N fields of study
 - there is a vacancy in the faculty
 - they have at least N years of experience